noahzeldin/dissertation/reception_analysis_write_up.md

 2. See GBA 24:177-189.

+3. See the data set (supplementary material: reception\_analysis\_data.xlsx) for the complete list.

-3. Furthermore, as Lemercier and Zalc, *Quantitative Methods*, 1-2 note, “advances in microcomputing” “every student now has at her disposal calculating capabilities of which researchers could only dream in the 1970s.”
+4. Furthermore, as Lemercier and Zalc, *Quantitative Methods*, 1-2 note, “advances in microcomputing” “every student now has at her disposal calculating capabilities of which researchers could only dream in the 1970s.”
 See also ibid., 52.
 Ibid., ch.
 7: “Counting